priscillaahn/priscillaahn.github.io/projects/proj-3.md

 ---
 layout: post
-title: 'Project Three: AGOL Web Map'
+title: 'Lab Three: AGOL Web Map'
 ---

 For this project, we needed to publicly share a Web GIS app that displays spatial patterns using a Story Map Journal web app.
 I was struck by the NYT's sobering list of COVID-related deaths in the US, so I wanted to create a web map that displays how the US death rate compares with that of countries throughout the world.